Dor12k/Dor12k/README.md

 A short preview of my last projects

-## 1. Self-Driving Car | Computer Vision & Deep Learning on Embedded Systems
+## 1. AI Self-Driving Car | Computer Vision & Deep Learning on Embedded Systems

 Developed an AI-powered self-driving car from scratch, integrating computer vision models to detect traffic signs, lights, and obstacles.
 Built a remote control interface for manual override and implemented GPS simulation with multithreading for real-time navigation.